If enough of us speak out, the companies we shop with will listen.

-Here are some tips for contacting companies to ask them to stop advertising in the Mail, Sun and Express.
+Here are some tips for contacting brands to ask them to stop advertising in the Mail, Sun and Express.

 - Keep your message as polite as possible – companies are more likely to respond to courteous messages.

 - Make sure the company you’re contacting is advertising in the Mail, Sun or Express – use our ethical advertisers list to make sure they’ve not already given a positive response.

 - Make it personal – we’ve found that companies are more likely to respond if you give them a bit of background on why you’re asking them to change their advertising practices.
 For example, Lego announced they would end their relationship with the Daily Mail after a lovely message from Bob Jones:

 I love Lego.
 My 6 year old son loves Lego…All he wants for Christmas is Lego.
 But I’m concerned.
 For a few years now you have done free giveaways in the Daily Mail newspaper.
 I’ve paid for a copy to get the free Lego pack.

 But I’m afraid to say I can no longer do it.
 Lately their headlines have gone beyond offering a right wing opinion.
 Headlines that do nothing but create distrust of foreigners, blame immigrants for everything, and as of yesterday, are now having a go at top judges in the U.K. for being gay while making a legal judgment.

 Lego, to me, has always been an inclusive product.
 Breaking barriers between gender, building children’s imagination and confidence to do their own thing.
 As crap as I feel telling my son he can’t have the free Lego kit that he sees on the front of the paper in the store, I have explained to him that the paper it is attached to is the sort of paper that tells lies about people, like some of his friends from school.
 Even my six year old understands that what they print is wrong.